 This passage gives beautiful expression to the multiple interpretations inherent in the Torah.
 The Torah is a sea of grey, and more often than not, there are two, or more, valid ways to apply Torah.
 There are good reasons why we might light eight Chanukah candles as opposed to one on the first night, or why we might say the blessing of mekadesh hashabbat before boreh pri hagafen when making Kiddush, to mention just two of the views of Beit Shammai.

 More fundamentally, we can legitimately argue as to the rules of interpretation of the Torah.
 Should we assume every letter has crucial significance (Rabbi Akiva) or does “the Torah speaks in the language of man” (Rabbi Yishmael - see Brachot 31b) and hence an extra word may be of no practical significance.
-Or to discuss a more modern question, there are reasons to argue that a Jew can use bankruptcy law to free himself of debts, and reasons to argue one should not do so, despite its legality.

 To think that the notion that inherent in the Torah is a multiplicity of views is one not shared by all our Sages may sound surprising to some.
 Yet, one might even argue that it is the Gemara in Sanhedrin, which views these disputes negatively, that is the primary text.